BrOleg5/boost-shared-memory-wrapper/README.md

 There are boost's shared memory wrapper.
 Transmitter class is server and Receiver class is client.

 This library is header-only (nothing to build).
-You can simple copy header file from include directory and add to your project.
+You can simply copy header file from include directory and add to your project.

-Wrappers is based on official [Quick Guide for Impatient](https://www.boost.org/doc/libs/1_38_0/doc/html/interprocess/quick_guide.html
-), in section **Creating vectors in shared memory**.
+Wrappers are based on official [Quick Guide for Impatient](https://www.boost.org/doc/libs/1_38_0/doc/html/interprocess/quick_guide.html), in section **Creating vectors in shared memory**.

 ## Requirements

 - CMake v3.0 or later
 - Boost library v1.71.0 or later
 - compiler: gcc 9.3.0+ or MSVC 19+ (Visual Studio 2017)

+Optional:

+- Doxygen 1.8.0

 ## Build